-\item \emph{Extensibility.} Unity allows the project to be extended and further developed into VR~\cite{VR} or Augment Reality (AR)~\cite{AR} project, such as BelleII VR~\cite{BelleIIVR}, which provides a quite different way for detector design, offline software development and physics analysis.
-It will also be very helpful to advertise the scientific projects to the public, especially the physics behind the large-scale scientific apparatus, and makes it a powerful tool in education and outreach, such as the Total Event Visualiser (TEV) of the CERN Media Lab~\cite{TEV}.
-The supports for various VR or AR devices have been integrated in Unity and will be continuously supported with the upgrade of Unity, so that the visualization project developers can focus on the software project itself, instead of different hardware supports.
+\item \emph{Extensibility.} Unity allows the project to be extended and further developed into VR~\cite{VR} or augmented reality (AR)~\cite{AR} projects, such as BelleII VR~\cite{BelleIIVR}, thus providing a quite different way for detector design, offline software development, and physics analysis.
+It can also be very helpful for advertising scientific projects to the public, especially the physics behind the large-scale scientific apparatus.
+It could be a powerful tool in education and outreach, such as the Total Event Visualiser (TEV) of the CERN Media Lab~\cite{TEV}.
+Support for various VR or AR devices has been integrated in Unity, and they will be continuously supported with Unity upgrades, so that the visualization project developers can focus on the software project itself, instead of the support for different hardware.

 \end{itemize}